 Overall, this is one of the best harps out there and is the first one a serious beginner should think about purchasing.

-The Roosebeck Pixie Celtic Harp is another great option for beginner harp players.
-This harp has 19 strings and has a height of about 31″.
-This well-build harp includes 19 sharpening levels, one for each of the hard nylon strings.
+The Roosebeck Baby Celtic Harp is another great option for beginner harp players who want a smaller harp to play.
+This harp has 12 strings and has a height of about 21″.
+This well-build harp includes no sharpening levels and features a range from F above Middle C to High C

-The harp has an engraved, inlaid rosewood frame that gives the harp a very attractive look.
-Additionally, the sound quality of this harp is pretty impressive and the birch soundboard is a great help.
+The harp comes with a tuning tool and a set of extra strings and it has a very attractive look.
+Additionally, the sound quality of this harp is pretty impressive.

 Another great harp for beginners is the Rees Harps SE Fullsicle Harp.
 This natural cherry harp has 26 strings that are nylon monofilament and nylon wrapped.
 The sound of the harp sounds absolutely beautiful.